cristianvo74/Garbage_classification/README.md

-# Sistema de Clasificación Automática de Residuos Mediante Redes Neuronales Convolucionales
+# Automatic Waste Classification System Using Convolutional Neural Networks

-## Descripción General
+## Overview
-Este proyecto tiene como objetivo desarrollar un sistema inteligente capaz de clasificar automáticamente diferentes tipos de residuos sólidos urbanos utilizando técnicas de visión por computadora y aprendizaje profundo.
-El sistema emplea una red neuronal convolucional (ResNet-50) entrenada sobre un dataset público de imágenes de basura, permitiendo identificar siete categorías principales de materiales reciclables.
+This project aims to develop an intelligent system capable of automatically classifying different types of municipal solid waste using computer vision and deep learning techniques.
+The system employs a Convolutional Neural Network (ResNet-50) trained on a public dataset of garbage images, enabling it to identify seven main categories of recyclable materials.

-La solución incluye:
+The solution includes:
-- Un cuaderno Jupyter reproducible para entrenamiento y evaluación del modelo.
+- A reproducible Jupyter Notebook for model training and evaluation.
-- Un script para despliegue en tiempo real usando la cámara web.
+- A script for real-time deployment using a webcam.
-- Documentación y archivos de configuración para facilitar la instalación y uso.
+- Documentation and configuration files to facilitate installation and usage.

-## Motivación
+## Motivation
-La gestión eficiente de residuos es fundamental para la sostenibilidad ambiental.
-Automatizar la clasificación de basura reduce errores humanos, mejora el reciclaje y contribuye a la reducción de contaminación cruzada entre materiales.
+Efficient waste management is crucial for environmental sustainability.
+Automating garbage classification reduces human error, improves recycling rates, and helps decrease cross-contamination between materials.

-## Estructura del Proyecto
+## Project Structure

-- `Classifier_training.ipynb`: Notebook principal para entrenamiento y evaluación del modelo.
+- `Classifier_training.ipynb`: Main notebook for model training and evaluation.
-- `realtime_classifier.py`: Script para clasificación en tiempo real usando webcam.
+- `realtime_classifier.py`: Script for real-time classification using a webcam.
-- `propuesta_proyecto_garbage_classification.md`: Documento de propuesta y justificación del proyecto.
+- `propuesta_proyecto_garbage_classification.md`: Project proposal and justification document.
-- `requirements.txt`: Lista de dependencias necesarias.
+- `requirements.txt`: List of required dependencies.
-- `.gitignore`: Archivos y carpetas excluidos del repositorio.
+- `.gitignore`: Files and folders excluded from the repository.
-- `garbage_classification/`: Carpeta con las imágenes del dataset (no incluida en el repositorio por tamaño).
+- `garbage_classification/`: Folder containing the dataset images (not included in the repository due to its size).
-- `mejor_modelo.pth` y `resnet50_Garbage_final.pth`: Pesos del modelo entrenado (no incluidos en el repositorio).
+- `mejor_modelo.pth` & `resnet50_Garbage_final.pth`: Trained model weights (not included in the repository).

-## Requisitos del Sistema y Librerías
+## System and Library Requirements

-- Python 3.8 o superior (recomendado 3.11)
+- Python 3.8 or higher (3.11 recommended)
-- Sistema operativo: Linux, Windows o MacOS
+- Operating System: Linux, Windows, or MacOS
-- GPU opcional para acelerar el entrenamiento
+- GPU is optional for accelerating the training process.

-### Principales librerías:
+### Main Libraries:
 - torch
 - torchvision
 - opencv-python